24 December 2025

 “When they got to Brisbane, they joined the armed forces.”

-Andrew said Jack was put into signals and became a motorcycle dispatch rider.
+Andrew said Jack became a motorcycle dispatch rider in the army.

-“Unfortunately, whilst in the army, the long motorbike rides in the outback on what were just dirt roads caused lifetime damage to Dad’s eyes,” Andrew said.
+“Unfortunately, the long motorbike rides in the outback on what were just dirt roads caused lifetime damage to Dad’s eyes,” Andrew said.